 Faith and Spirituality

-The Multi-Faith Programs office supports the well-being of all members of the university campus by recognizing the contributions of faith and spirituality.
-Multi-Faith Programs supports:
+Multi-Faith Programs support the well-being of all students by recognizing the contributions of faith and spirituality.

 - members of the Multi-Faith Resource Team